rhochmayr/lilypad-runner/README.md

 To run a job, select the appropriate issue template and fill in the required fields.
 The job will be run automatically and the results commited to the repository.

 > [!NOTE]
-> WIP: Form inputs are currently not passed to the job.
+> Form inputs are currently not passed to the job.
 A default cowsay job will be triggered.

 To run a job click [Submit Lilypad Job](../../issues/new?template=lilypad_job_input.yml)